Heidelberg Center for the Environment (HCE)

 The HCE has celebrated its fifth anniversary with an unusual festive event on July 06.

 Together with HCE Managing Director Dr. Nicole Vollweiler Maximilian Jungmann has produced cinematic portraits of the current HCE projects and has presented them as well as contributions of HCE members live on stage.
-The video clips will shortly be provided on the HCE website.

 Funding for water research networks: Ministry of Science, Research and the Arts Baden-Württemberg provides four million euros for projects with participation of HCE members